 During regular classes, note down the word combinations that come up.
 Then put each part of the collocations on two separates pieces of paper.
 Here is an example I had when we were talking about the environment.
 The word combinations were:

-The first part of each phrase should be written on one coloured sheet of paper or, if you haven't got coloured paper, in a different coloured pen.
-Then with a different coloured pen, or paper, write the second part of the phrase, for example, 'ozone' on the first and 'layer' on the second.
+The first part of each phrase (e.g. ozone) should be written on one colour sheet of paper or, if you haven't got coloured paper, in a different coloured pen.
+Then with a different colour piece of paper or pen, write the second part of the phrase (e.g. layer).

 - Put all of the first parts of each phrase together, face down on the floor.
-Then mix up the second group of words / phrases face down in a separate group to the first.
+Then mix up the second parts and put them face down in a separate group.

-- As the students match them up incorrectly students start to recall the correct collocation or phrase.
+- As the students match them up incorrectly, they start to recall the correct collocation or phrase.